devtodollars/devtodollars-resources/blog/solopreneur-saas-toolkit-my-tech-stack-as-a-former-cto-of-a-yc-backed-startup.md

 ---
 title: "Solopreneur SaaS Toolkit: My Tech Stack as a former CTO of a YC backed startup"
+description: Hi!
+My name is Matt.
+I'm a former CTO of a YC backed startup and I've built 2 apps in the past that have both generated over $10K USD of revenue.
+image: assets/tech-stack-banner.png
 date: 2024-03-11
 authors:
   - name: Matthew Wong